tqtezos/assets.tqtezos.com/docs/experimental/ticket-auction.md

   (Pair
     $ALICE_ADDRESS      -- Alice set as admin
     (Pair
-      0                 -- current_price set to 0 as default
+      0                 -- current_price set to 0 mutez as default
       (Pair
-        0               -- reserve_price set to 0
+        0               -- reserve_price set to 0 mutez
         (Pair
           False         -- in_progress set to False as no auction in progress (Pair
-            0           -- start_time set to 0 as default
+            0           -- start_time set to 0 Unix time as default
-            0           -- round_time set to 0 as default
+            0           -- round_time set to 0 seconds as default
           )
         )
       )